donovan-duplessis/cakephp-captcha/readme.md

-# Captcha implementation for CakePHP 2.2
+# Captcha support for CakePHP 2.2+

 Generates an image with random alphanumeric characters which requires a human to validate.
 This is to prevent automated spam and spam bots.